Social Media Agency Cape Town: How To Choose The Right Partner

 5. When do you recommend paid support or optimisation work?

-Those questions often reveal more than a portfolio ever will.
+Those questions often reveal more than a portfolio.

-They also help you understand whether the provider knows how internal linking principles, landing-page continuity, and profile clarity all affect the commercial value of social activity even if those concepts are not presented as "social media work" alone.
+They also help you understand whether the provider knows how internal linking, landing-page continuity, and profile clarity affect commercial value.
+Those concepts may not be presented as "social media work" alone, but they still shape enquiry quality.

 How to tell if the agency is too generic

-You are probably looking at a generic fit if the agency:
+You are probably looking at a generic fit if the agency shows repeat warning signs.

 Generic agencies often create busy calendars but weak commercial learning.
-That is one of the main reasons businesses start looking for a stronger social media agency Cape Town partner later on.
+That is one reason businesses start looking for a better social media agency Cape Town partner later on.

 A practical first-step decision rule

-If the provider can explain your audience, the role of social in your funnel, the publishing and reporting system, and what it will do when performance stalls, you are probably speaking to a more serious partner.
+If the provider can explain your audience, the role of social in your funnel, and the publishing system, the conversation is more useful.
+It should also be clear about reporting and what happens when performance stalls.

 If the conversation stays mainly about content volume and engagement, the fit is probably weaker than it looks.